 Supervised Contact: This is when an adult who could be a social worker or one of our team comes with you to meet your family.
 They stay with you whilst you see them and make sure that nothing is said or done that will upset you or cause you problems.
 They are there to help you so that the meeting is as safe and pleasant as can be.
 It can often be very hard seeing family when you are not living with them.

 Personal Education Plan (PEP): This form is about your education.
 It is for children not living at home.
-We work with you, your foster family and social worker to look at what is going to help you the most with your education and how we can do this.
+We work with you, your foster family and social worker to look at what is going to help you the Personal Opportunities Plan (POP): this replaces the PEP when you turn 16 years old.
+We work with you, your foster family and social worker to look at what is going to help you most with education, training or employment and how we can do this.